cybervisiontech/cdap-packs/etl-pack/README.rst

 Stream Metadata
 ~~~~~~~~~~~~~~~

-Stream Metadata source uses Stream event headers and Stream event metadata such as the size of the event’s body.
+The Stream Metadata source uses Stream event headers and Stream event metadata such as the size of the event’s body.
 Configuration of the Stream Metadata source is the same as the Stream source.
 The difference is that it
 doesn’t use an input schema: the event’s header name and value are used as the Record’s field name and value.